Casey Primozic’s Notes

 I’ve been building some interactive sketches/games in Three.JS, and I wanted to deploy it on my server.
 I export the models used by the level from Blender in glTF format, which is a modern, well-supported, and commonly used format for this.
 Specifically, I exported the models as a .glb file.

-The Problem When I loaded my levels in the browser, I noticed that the .glb file wasn’t getting compressed with gzip.
+When I loaded my levels in the browser, I noticed that the .glb file wasn’t getting compressed with gzip.
+This was a problem because the file is quite large - over 4MB - and glb is a format that should benefit greatly from compression.

 As part of some recent work in procedural mesh generation, I’ve been working with a computational geometry library called geometry-central to trace geodesic paths on the surface of 3D meshes. geometry-central is written in C++, and I compiled the library to WebAssembly with Emscripten in order to use it in the browser.